Policies and Procedures

 No-show Policy and Cancellations Procedure:

-We do not charge you in the event of a cancellation, although we would appreciate it if you cancelled at least 3 days prior.
+We do not charge you in the event of a cancellation, although we would appreciate notification at least 2 days prior.
 Members who are registered for an event and do not notify us that they are unable to attend be will be considered no-shows.
 Members who no-show twice will be required to provide advance payment for any future events they intend to play.

 Players are required to report to the starter at least ten minutes prior to their posted tee time.